 Previously, El-Mikawy served as the regional director of the Ford Foundation for the Middle East and North Africa.
 Her tenure at Ford helped create university partnerships between the region and North and Central America, the UK, India, and South Africa, as well as helped provide institutional support to various universities and think tanks in the Arab region, including AUB, AUC, Cairo University and the Arab Council for Social Sciences.
 She previously worked with UNDP’s Bureau of Development Policy and Regional Bureau of Arab States as the regional policy advisor, providing technical advice on governance programs of UNDP offices across the Arab region.
 In addition to being a policy practitioner, El-Mikawy’s academic background includes research development and management at the Center for Development Research at the University of Bonn, Germany, as well as teaching at UCLA, AUC, the Free University of Berlin and the University of Elangen.
 She has published two books on Egypt with AUC press and several articles and book chapters on governance and institutional reform in Egypt and the Arab region, including with Oxford and Cambridge University Press.

-Mark Freeman is the Founder and Executive Director of the Institute for Integrated Transitions (IFIT), a non-governmental organisation that recently celebrated its tenth anniversary as a global peacebuilding innovator.
+Mark Freeman is the Founder and Executive Director of the Institute for Integrated Transitions (IFIT).

 A leading expert in political transitions and high-level peace negotiations with more than 30 years of experience, Mr Freeman is regularly consulted for advice on crisis management and conflict resolution.
 He has worked in countries including Ukraine, Venezuela, Colombia, Afghanistan, Bolivia, Bosnia, Burundi, DRC, The Gambia, El Salvador, Kenya, Mauritania, Morocco, Nepal, Serbia, Sri Lanka, Syria, Tunisia, Turkey, and Zimbabwe.

-Prior to founding IFIT, Mr. Freeman was Chief of External Relations and a member of the Senior Management Team at the International Crisis Group, a leading global conflict prevention organisation.
+Prior to founding IFIT, Mr. Freeman was Chief of External Relations at the International Crisis Group.
 He also helped launch the International Center for Transitional Justice and served as its first Director of International Affairs.
-Earlier in his career he worked at the UN Office of the High Commissioner for Human Rights in New York and as a corporate lawyer in Toronto.
+Before that, he worked at the UN Office of the High Commissioner for Human Rights in New York and as a corporate lawyer in Toronto.

 Mr. Freeman holds a Bachelor of Arts from McGill University, a Juris Doctor from the University of Ottawa Faculty of Law, and a Master of Laws from Columbia Law School where he was a Human Rights Fellow and James Kent Scholar.
 He has been a Lecturer-in-Law at KU Leuven and the University of Ottawa, and a Visiting Professor at Queen’s University Faculty of Law.

-Mr. Freeman is a member of the International Panel of Experts of the International Commission on Missing Persons and an Advisor to the Schmidt Futures International Strategy Forum.
-A Canadian and Belgian citizen, Mr. Freeman speaks English, French, Spanish, Italian and Catalan.
+Mr. Freeman is a Paris Institute for Advanced Study Fellow, a Salzburg Global Fellow, a member of the International Panel of Experts of the International Commission on Missing Persons, and an Advisor to the International Strategy Forum.
+A Canadian and Belgian citizen, he speaks English, French, Spanish, Italian and Catalan.

 Working languages: Spanish, English, and French